SenatorSteven/github-scripts/README.md

 SOFTWARE. -->

 # github-scripts
-A small collection of scripts to make dealing with Github easier.
+A small collection of scripts to make dealing with GitHub easier.